LihaoWang1991/Coursera-Deep-Learning-TensorFlow-Project/README.md

-# deep-learning-specialization-course
+# deep-learning-specialization-course-tensorflow
-This repository is to upload the programming assignments I have completed in Andrew Ng's course [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning).
-For now I have
+This repository is to upload the TensorFlow programming assignment I have completed in Andrew Ng's course [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning).